heesungjang/joseph-jang-md/posts/redux-observable-provider.md

 status = "show"
 ---

-Redux has been around long enough that you've probably used it, cursed at it, or at least heard coworkers complain about its boilerplate.
+Redux has been around long enough that you've probably used it, or at least heard coworkers complain about its boilerplate.
 Despite newer alternatives like React-Query, Jotai, and Recoil, Redux still runs in production apps everywhere.

 The interesting thing about Redux isn't the action creators or reducers—it's the patterns underneath.
 Redux is built on two foundational patterns: Observable and Provider.
 Understanding these patterns explains not just how Redux works, but why it works the way it does.